Rob Gronkowski and Camille Kostek Turn the 2021 ESPYS Red Carpet Into a Must-See Runway - E! Online

 The party doesn't start until Rob "Gronk" Gronkowski and Camille Kostek walk in.

-During the 2021 ESPYS on July 10, the NFL player and Sports Illustrated model turned the star-studded award show into a fabulous date night.
-In between posing for photographers, the pair showed off their chemistry as they danced in between takes and created their own unique poses.
+During the 2021 ESPYS on July 10, the NFL player and Sports Illustrated model turned the star-studded red carpet into a fabulous moment.
+In between smiling for photographers, the pair showed off their chemistry as they danced in between takes and created their own unique poses.

-Camille showed plenty of leg in her fabulous black dress and matching heels.
+Camille revealed plenty of leg in her chic black dress and matching heels.
 As for Rob, he was more than proud to show off his matching suit that featured a pop of color inside.

 "Listen up @SI_SwimSearch finalists..ILY," she wrote on Instagram Stories.
 "Chin up, slow down, stand tall, have FUN, be present, deep a breath before you take that stage and OWN the runway."